Nutopia13/nutopia13/README.md

 <img src="./Untitled design.gif" alt="">

-Hello, World 🌏.
-Currently I am on my way to become Full Stack Developer and in the near future would like to become Software Engineer.
-I've been learning how to code and I love making and designing webpages with HTML, CSS and JavaScript.
-It's fun to code something that anyone on the web can easily see.
+I am a Full Stack Developer with a passion for creating intuitive and engaging web experiences.
+With a strong foundation in HTML, CSS, and JavaScript, I am skilled at building responsive and dynamic front-end interfaces.
+I also have experience with back-end technologies such as SQL, which allows me to develop full-stack applications from start to finish.

+In my free time, I enjoy exploring the latest trends in web development and staying up to date with the latest technologies.
+I am also an avid traveler, and I love visiting new places and experiencing different cultures.

 * 🌍  I'm based in London
 * ✉️  You can contact me at nechytailo.vladyslav@gmail.com